 - exposure to radiation

-The exact cause of microvascular ischemic disease remains poorly understood, however, as many factors can affect the blood vessels in the brain.
+The exact cause of microvascular ischemic brain disease is not yet well-understood, however, as many factors can affect the blood vessels in the brain.

 Without enough blood flow, certain areas of brain tissue may not receive enough oxygen, which can result in tissue damage or an ischemic stroke.

-Microvascular ischemic disease affects tiny blood vessels that are less than 0.5 millimeters (mm) in diameter, which makes the condition challenging to identify and treat with surgical procedures.
+Microvascular ischemic brain disease affects tiny blood vessels that are less than

 A doctor may recommend one or more of the following treatment strategies, depending on a person’s risk factors:

 - dietary changes and regular exercise to help a person reach or maintain a moderate weight

 - quitting smoking

-- antiplatelet drugs, such as aspirin and cilostazol, to help prevent stroke
+- antiplatelet drugs, such as cilostazol (Pletal), to help prevent stroke

-There are currently no specific recommendations on how to prevent microvascular ischemic disease.
+There are currently no specific recommendations on how to prevent microvascular ischemic brain disease.

-However, people can lower their risk of developing microvascular ischemic disease by improving their cardiovascular health.
+However, people can lower their risk of developing microvascular ischemic brain disease by improving their cardiovascular health.